-Building cross-border power lines requires coordination of regulators and mechanisms for cost-benefit allocation.
-Gerbaulet and Weber [34] illustrated how a lack of coordination might lead to non-fair allocations.
-In such cases, a profitmaximizing merchant investor may make suboptimal investment decisions and take the major part of the welfare gain.
-Konstantelos et al. [18] reported that conventional benefit allocation methods are less suitable for international grids creation.
+maximizing merchant investor may make suboptimal investment decisions and take the major part of the welfare gain.
+Konstantelos et al. [20] reported that conventional benefit allocation methods are less suitable for international grids creation.
 Based on the North Sea grid example, it was shown that highly asymmetric distribution of costs and benefits could lead to potential issues in achieving political consensus between participating countries.

-Several studies exploited complementarity modeling [35] in order to formulate interactions between market participants and different transmission planners.
-For the Iberian electricity market, Loureiro et al. [17] presented investments in cross-border power interconnections as a Nash bargaining between the regions.
+Several studies exploited complementarity modeling [37] in order to formulate interactions between market participants and different transmission planners.
+For the Iberian electricity market, Loureiro et al. [19] presented investments in cross-border power interconnections as a Nash bargaining between the regions.
 The resulting bilevel model embedded investment cost allocation.
 It was formulated as a mathematical program with equilibrium constraints (MPEC).
-Tohidi and Hesamzadeh [36] also examined multi-regional transmission planning from the non-cooperative decision-making point of view.
-The multiple-leaders single-follower game was formulated as a bilevel model where each independent transmission planner minimizes its own cost.
-The results showed that without proper compensation mechanisms, the non-cooperative transmission planning leads to inefficient results compared to the cooperative solution.
-Conflicting outcomes in multilateral transmission planning were observed by Buijs and Belmans [37].
+Tohidi and Hesamzadeh [38] also examined multi-regional transmission planning from the noncooperative decision-making point of view.
+The multiple-leaders singlefollower game was formulated as a bilevel model where each independent transmission planner minimizes its own cost.
+The results showed that without proper compensation mechanisms, the noncooperative transmission planning leads to inefficient results compared to the cooperative solution.
+Conflicting outcomes in multilateral transmission planning were observed by Buijs and Belmans [39].
 The interactions between zonal and supranational planners were formulated as a generalized Nash equilibrium in the form of Equilibrium Problem with Equilibrium Constraints (EPEC).
 As a possible solution, a Pareto-planner was proposed.
 Such a planner maximizes overall welfare while acknowledges that a solution should be acceptable for each zone.
-Kasina and Hobbs [38] also highlighted the value of transmission planners cooperation.
+Kasina and Hobbs [40] examined the value of cooperation in interregional transmission planning.
 A bilevel EPEC model was composed to represent a game among multiple transmission planners, generators, and consumers.
 The hierarchical model represented the optimization of planning decisions by independent regional planners (the upper level) subject to generator investments and energy market equilibrium (the lower revel).
 This noncooperative solution was compared to cooperative centralized optimization.
 It was shown that equilibrium transmission plans may differ significantly from the optimal ones.
 A significant value of cooperation was reported, which results from investment in interregional lines.
 Moreover, it was found that cooperation among transmission planners leads to increased competition among generators from adjoining regions, which in turn leads to more efficient generation investments.
-Huppmann and Equipment [39] composed a three-stage equilibrium model to represent interactions between a spot market, zonal and supranational planners.
+Huppmann and Egerer [41] composed a three-stage equilibrium model to represent interactions between a spot market, zonal and supranational planners.
 It was concluded that zonal planners may have incentives to over-invest or intentionally withhold power line upgrades in their jurisdiction to induce a shift of rents towards them.

 The above-mentioned works emphasize the need for efficient allocation and compensation mechanisms in international transmission planning.
-Searching for justified solutions, a number of researchers turned their attention to the Cooperative Game Theory.
-One of the very first studies on cost-benefit allocation in transmission expansion projects was done back in 1974 by Gately [40], who formulated the energy cooperation among states in the Southern Electricity Region of India as a cooperative game with transferable utility.
+Searching for justified solutions, a number of researchers turned their attention to Cooperative Game Theory.
+One of the very first studies on cost-benefit allocation in transmission expansion projects was done back in 1974 by Gately [42], who formulated the energy cooperation among states in the Southern Electricity Region of India as a cooperative game with transferable utility.
 Each power system was modeled as an independent player who might accept the terms of cooperation or refuse the construction of interconnections.
 Gately analyzed possible scenarios of cooperation and implemented several Cooperative Game Theory solution concepts such as the Shapley value, the Core, and the Kernel.
 He also introduced an additional concept of "propensity to disrupt" to identify allocation solution areas with mutually acceptable shares of gains.